Typescript - Object Type and Object with examples

 };

-In the below example, Created object, and now changing object with different values as well as modifying object structure, This gives compilation error as a new object is not assignable to an existing object
+In the above example, we create an object and then attempt to change the object properties with different values as well as modify its structure.
+This gives a compilation error, as a new object is not assignable to an existing object.

 class Parent {}